Dushkaja

 Dushkaja or Dushkajë is an ethnographic region in the Dukagjini Plains of western Kosovo.
-The football club KF Dushkaja is named after the region.
 Much of the region corresponds to the District of Gjakova.

 Etymology

 Dushkaja's etymology derives from the Albanian word dushk (which in itself is derived from the Proto-Albanian language), meaning 'oak', as the region is covered with many oak forests.

 Geography

 Dushkaja lies in the central part of the Dukagjini Plains and consists of 26 villages administered by two municipal centers - Gjakova and Deçan.
 Dushkaja is characterized by a large number of hills, valleys and plains that are covered with small and large oak forests.
 Most settlements in the region utilise Gjakova as their urban centre, save for Dashinoc, Maznik, Ratishë e Epërm, Ratishë e Poshtme and Vranoci i Vogël, which utilise Deçan as their cultural centre.
-Dushkaja is bordered by the White Drin to the east, Deçan's Lumbardh to the north (which separates from the ethnographic Lugu i Baranit region), the lower course of the Erenik river to the south and the province of Reka to the west, which in itself extends to the Highlands of Gjakova.
+Dushkaja is bordered by the White Drin to the east, Deçan's Lumbardh to the north (which separates from the ethnographic Baran Valley region), the lower course of the Erenik river to the south and the province of Reka to the west, which in itself extends to the Highlands of Gjakova.